 Paint Your Twine With Mod Podge

-I did this so that my string would harden in place and not be tempted to unravel or loosen up readily.
-Again, there are several techniques you could experiment with for this, but painting on the mod podge did just fine.
+I did this so my string would harden in place and not be tempted to unravel or loosen up readily.
+Again, there are several techniques you could experiment with for this, but painting on the Mod Podge did just fine.
 It absorbed well into the twine and hardened as expected.

-I have seen other people use spray glue for twine projects and some who even dip the twine into glue.
+I have seen other people use spray glue for twine projects, and some even dip the twine into glue.
 Feel free to try any of those alternatives if you like.
-If you want to do exactly as I did, simply put a bit of mod podge on a paper plate and paint it on with a paint brush. ¯\_(ツ)_/¯
+If you want to do exactly as I did, simply put a bit of Mod Podge on a paper plate and paint it on with a paintbrush. ¯\_(ツ)_/¯

 Dip Dye In Food Coloring & White Vinegar

-If you want your entire project to be colored you can dye your twine before you wrap, but in my case I dyed my twine afterwards.
+If you want your entire project to be colored, you can dye your twine before you wrap, but in my case, I dyed my twine afterward.
 Either way is fine.
 I held my lid in a bowl of food coloring dye for a few minutes.

-The amount of food coloring and period of time you hold your craft in the dye will determine the intensity of color.
+The amount of food coloring and the period of time you hold your craft in the dye will determine the intensity of the color.
 Mine turned out a paler blue.
-Next time I may try a different color combination, but I do love the way it turned out.
+Next time, I may try a different color combination, but I do love the way it turned out.

-If you notice that your mod podge has loosened due to dye dipping I am sure you could reapply it after your twine dries.
-I didn’t notice a huge change in the hardness of my twine so I opted to skip that additional step.
+If you notice that your Mod Podge has loosened due to dye dipping, you could reapply it after your twine dries.
+I didn’t notice a huge change in the hardness of my twine, so I opted to skip that additional step.

 Poke A Hole So You Can Add A Hanger

-Since this is definitely going to be hanging on a Christmas tree in my home I added a gold ribbon for a hanger.
+Since this will be hanging on a Christmas tree in my home I added a gold ribbon for a hanger.
 Depending on what you have around your home you may want to use other items.
 Yarn, string, bread ties, or a traditional hook are all viable options.

-The great thing about crafts are that they are open to interpretation!
+The great thing about crafts is that they are open to interpretation!

 I poked a hole in my lid with a small drill bit.
 The drill itself wasn’t needed as the bit went through with ease after one turn.
 Then, I pinched my ribbon between thin tweezers and ran it through the hole.
 You could alternatively thread a needle with your hanging material to get it through.